 When navigating a website, you’re normally doing so from the header of the site.
 A website like Amazon, which sells a million and one different things, allows you to navigate through the header and then filter down the side.

 Your website is almost certainly not as big as Amazon.
-Unless Ebay is reading.
-Hi, Ebay.
+Unless eBay is reading.
+Hi, eBay.

-Which means that you may not need the complexity of a header that contains everything.
+This means that you may not need the complexity of a header that contains everything.
 How you choose to structure your header will determine whether customers can find the product they’re looking for or not.
 How easy your website is to navigate is vital for increasing your conversions.